SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 from the ``name`` argument to the initializer.
 The arguments to the initializer are passed like a function call when you create an instance of the class.
-Every property needs to either have a value assigned when it is declared (like ``numberOfSides``) or in the initializer (like ``name``).
+Every property either needs a value assigned when it is declared (like ``numberOfSides``) or in the initializer (like ``name``).

-In addition to the initializer, you can use ``deinit`` create a deinitializer if you need te perform some clean-up before the object is deallocated.
+Use ``deinit`` to create a deinitializer if you need te perform some clean-up before the object is deallocated.

-Classes that inherit from other classes include the superclass's name, separated by a colon.
+Subclasses include their superclass's name after their class name, separated by a colon.
-It's just fine to have a class with no superclass though --- classes in Swift don't all have a common root class.
+There is no requirement for classes to subclass any standard root class, so you can include or omit a superclass as needed.

-Methods on a subclass that override the superclass's implentation are marked with ``override`` --- overriding a method by accident, without ``override``, is detected by the compiler as an error.
+Methods on a subclass that override the superclass's implementation are marked with ``override`` --- overriding a method by accident, without ``override``, is detected by the compiler as an error.